npilk/hacker-yardage/readme.md

 ![Hacker Yardage tool with coordinates entered](docs/images/tool_filled.png)

-(If you're using the test coordinates, just type them into the boxes and move on to Step 4.)
+Again, if you want to use the test coordinates, they're pre-filled in the tool - you can just move on to Step 4.

 #### Step 4: adjust custom options (if desired)

-Hacker Yardage lets you customize many parts of the mapping process:
+Hacker Yardage lets you customize many parts of the yardage books you create:

 * To change the color of any of the features, replace the hex values on the left side of the screen.